I get "error diagnosed by Net8 when connecting to an agent" when using DG4ODBC or HSODBC. What can I do?

 .

-If you are not sure how to configure these files, refer to the appropriate Easysoft tutorial:
+If you're not sure how to configure these files, refer to the appropriate Easysoft tutorial:

-Note that these tutorials describe how to configure Oracle® for use with DG40DBC/HSODBC.
-Additional Oracle® configuration is beyond the scope of the tutorials and what our Support team can offer assistance with.
+Note that these tutorials describe how to configure Oracle for use with DG40DBC or HSODBC.
+Additional Oracle configuration is beyond the scope of the tutorials and what our Support team can offer assistance with.

-Note that although these tutorials were based around the Easysoft ODBC-ODBC Bridge and Easysoft ODBC-SQL Server Driver, the process is the same for all Easysoft ODBC drivers.
-If you need help configuring DGODBC/HSODBC with another Easysoft product, please contact the Easysoft support team ().
-We will then create a tutorial based around your set up.
+Note that although these tutorials were based around the Easysoft ODBC-ODBC Bridge and Easysoft SQL Server ODBC driver, the process is the same for all Easysoft ODBC drivers.
+If you need help configuring DGODBC or HSODBC with another Easysoft product, contact the Easysoft Support team ( ).
+We will then create a tutorial based around your setup.

 You may have installed the wrong version of the Easysoft software.
 For example:

-If you are not sure whether to use a 32-bit or 64-bit Easysoft driver, please contact the Easysoft support team ().
+If you are not sure whether to use a 32-bit or 64-bit Easysoft driver, contact the Easysoft Support team ( ).
 Supply the team with this information:

 , set HS_FDS_TRACE_LEVEL